Voter fraud, voter suppression, and other election crimes

 Federal election crimes fall into three broad categories:

-• Campaign finance crimes, such as when candidates accept funds that violate the amounts or donors permitted under the law
+• Campaign finance crimes - this includes when candidates accept funds that violate the amounts or donors permitted under the law

-• Voter fraud and voter registration fraud, such as when someone illegally casts a vote in the name of a dead person or someone who has moved.
-Many states have strengthened their voter ID requirements to try to stop voter fraud.
+• Voter fraud and voter registration fraud - this includes when someone illegally casts a vote in the name of a dead person or someone who has moved.
+Many states have strengthened their voter ID requirements to help stop voter fraud.

-• Civil rights violations involving voter intimidation, coercion, threats, and other tactics to suppress a person’s ability to vote
+• Civil rights violations - voter intimidation, coercion, and threats are common tactics to suppress a person’s ability to vote.

 You have the right to cast your vote in private.
 There is no law against asking someone who they are voting for.
 But you do not have to share that information with anyone if you do not want to.